ajayat/netflix-prize/README.md

-# Projet Programmation 2023
+# Programming Project

 This project is using the [Unity](https://www.throwtheswitch.org/unity) framework for testing.

-This project is using the [Doxygen](https://www.doxygen.nl/download.html) tool for documentation generation, with the theme [Doxygen Awesome](https://jothepro.github.io/doxygen-awesome-css/).
+This project is using the [Doxygen](https://www.doxygen.nl/download.html) tool for documentation generation, with the [Doxygen Awesome](https://jothepro.github.io/doxygen-awesome-css/) theme.

 ## Get Started